American Indian Heritage Day 2017 and 2018

 The Indians originally came to the Americas through a land bridge that existed between Asia and Alaska.
 This may have been up to twelve centuries ago.
 Gradually, they moved south and created around ten micro-cultures when groups established themselves in different parts of land.
 There are now over 500 recognized Indian tribes.

 It is believed that, at its height, the population may have been as high as fifteen million people.
 Currently, there are between three and four million Native Americans in the USA and Alaska.
 Native Americans contribute much richness to the culture of America and bring a great respect for their history, for the land, and for nature.

-Baltimore, Maryland, is a city of 620,000 and the state capital.
+Baltimore, Maryland, is a city of 620,000.
 It is an independent city and, thus, not part of any county.

 C&O Canal National Historic Park